10ayy/CEH-Notes/day-10.md

 ## 📝 Summary

 On Day 10, a comprehensive overview of offline system hacking was explored, including Windows authentication models like LM, NTLM, and Kerberos.
 Important system components such as the SAM file and Domain Controllers were discussed.
 The session also introduced techniques to reset or modify system passwords on both Windows and Linux, reinforcing the importance of physical security and encryption to protect systems from offline threats.
+> *Onlne system hacking can also be done with the help of msfvenom or getting the reverse shell/remote connectio of the system*